ni/measurement-plugin-python/docs/README.md

 1. **Sample measurement**: Sample Measurement is a simple python-based example that has configurations defined for all supported data types.
 The measurement logic simply assigns the configuration values to respective output values.
 2. **DC Measurements**: Simple python measurement example that interacts with DCPower 4145 Instrument.
-    1. DC Measurement with Screen file UI
+    1. DC Measurement with Measurement UI
     2. DC Measurement with LabVIEW UI

 ### Setting up the Example Measurements